On the connections between optimization algorithms, Lyapunov functions, and differential equations: theory and insights: Analysis of Polyak equation and Nesterov's algorithm

-\(k=-1, 0,1,\dots\), with parameters \(\alpha, \beta >0\); note that \eqref{eq:nest} arises from a particular choice of $\alpha,\beta$.
-We write \eqref{eq:nest1} in the state space form \eqref{eq:control_disc}.
-In order to easily relate the material in this section to later developments, we first introduce as a new variable the divided difference, \(k=0, 1,\dots\),
+We will now study optimization methods of the form \eqref{eq:nest} for $\alpha_{k}=\alpha$ and $\beta_{k}=\beta$.
+In order to easily relate what follows to the time-continuous case, we first introduce as a new variable the divided difference, \(k=1, 2,\dots\),

-where the \emph{steplength} $\delta = \sqrt{m\alpha}$ is \emph{nondimensional}, in the sense that its numerical value does not change when $f$ and $x$ are scaled ($\beta$ is also nondimensional).
-With the new variable, \eqref{eq:nest1} becomes (\(k=0,1,\dots\))
+where the steplength $\delta = \sqrt{m\alpha}$ is nondimensional ($\beta$ is also nondimensional). \modp{Note this change of variables can be written as